About Namibia's first literary magazine.

 In 2020, Doek! was selected as Brittle Paper’s Literary Platform of the Year.

 The magazine’s contributors have been the recipients of various prestigious literary recognitions.
 In 2021 Ndawedwa Denga Hanghuwo, Natasha Uys, Pauline Buhle Ndhovu, and Namafu Amutse won the inaugural fiction, nonfiction, poetry, and visual arts prizes of the Bank Windhoek Doek Literary Awards.
-In 2021 Troy Onyango (Kenya) was shortlisted for the Caine Prize for “This Little Light of Mine” (Issue 3: July, 2020).
+In 2021 Troy Onyango (Kenya) was shortlisted for the Caine Prize for African Writing for “This Little Light of Mine” (Issue 3: July, 2020).

 Tamanda Kanjaye’s “Auralgraph, Lilongwe, Salima, and Blantyre: Song Of The Lake“, first published in Issue 7: November, 2021 was republished by Guernica in May, 2022.